The Law of Intention, vs. the Law of Attraction

 But is it always “No Pain, No Gain?”
 Is it always true that “Pain is a Sign of Weakness Leaving the Body?”
 Based on my experience, I have to say no. Pain can also mean something is wrong.

 Pain can simply be a sign that something is wrong.
 Everyone knows good pain after a workout (the stuff where your legs are killing 2 days after doing heavy leg press), versus bad pain during the workout where if I squat too low, my knees feel like daggers are being driven in to them.
 The good pain means that there will be gains.
 The bad pain means I NEED TO PROCEED WITH CAUTION.
-I need to take care, take it easy.
+I need to take care, take it easy otherwise I could be looking at a shoulder replacement surgery or along those lines.

 This lesson goes for mental and emotional pain as well.
 Far too often I’ve heard the “Positive Thinking” Pundits speak authoritatively about the “Law of Attraction” and such.
 Some say things like this: “If you’re suffering, it’s your fault because of your thinking, your words and your actions.
 You attracted it in to your life.”
 To them I say that this may well not be the case.